Genidens barbus

 Genidens barbus, the white sea catfish or marine catfish, is a species of catfish in the family Ariidae.
 It was described by Bernard Germain de Lacépède in 1803, originally under the genus Pimelodus.
-It is an oceanodromous species that is found between the Río de la Plata Basin and eastern Brazil.
+It is an oceanodromous species that is found between the mouth of Negro River in Patagonia and eastern Brazil.
 It reaches a maximum total length of 120 cm.
 It has been recorded spawning between the months of August–December.
 The maximum known life expectancy is 36 years.

+It is preyed by the South American sea lion.
+The fish is valued as food in Brazil.